Import OST File into Live Exchange Mailbox

 - Click ‘Browse for OST file'.

-- Select the offline OST file from your computer and click the ‘Next’ button.
-Alternatively, you can access an OST file from a shared network location, ensuring it has read and write permissions enabled.
+- Choose the offline OST file stored on your local drive and click ‘Next’ to proceed.
+Alternatively, you may select an OST file from a shared network location, provided it has the necessary read and write permissions.

 Step 3: Preview and select the mailbox

-- Select emails, calendars, mailboxes or folders and click the ‘Next’ button.
+- Select the entire OST file or the required folders / subfolders and click the ‘Next’ button.

 Step 4: Connect to the target Exchange server